 TGbe editor: Please update the following paragraphs in this subclause as shown below (from the 2nd paragraphs):

 To compute the IPI densities, a STA shall measure the amount of time, in microseconds, during which the IPI is in each IPI range specified in Table 9-164 (IPI Definitions for a Noise Histogram report).
-These IPI measurements shall be taken over the entire associated channel bandwidth, and during the requested measurement duration except for those time intervals during which the NAV is not equal to 0 (when virtual CS mechanism indicates channel busy), or during which frame transmission or reception is occurring.
+These IPI measurements shall be taken over the entire associated channel bandwidth, and during the requested measurement duration except for those time intervals during which the NAV is not equal to 0 (when virtual CS mechanism indicates channel busy), or during which frame transmission or reception is occurring, or invalid measurement duration.
 The IPI densities are then computed for each of the nine possible IPI values using:

-IPI Density = 255×DIPI1024×DM-TNAV-TTX-TRX
+IPI Density = 255×DIPI1024×DM-TNAV-TTX-TRX-TINVALID

 Where